Codecademy/docs/content/sql/concepts/operators/terms/exists/exists.md

   - 'paths/design-databases-with-postgresql'
 ---

-`EXISTS` tests a subquery and returns `TRUE` if there are any current records.
+`EXISTS` tests a subquery and returns `TRUE` if at least one record satisfies it.
+Otherwise, `FALSE` is returned.

 ## Syntax